MohammadFurquan/BigDataSolutions/README.md

 # BigDataSolutions
-This is a Demo Repository for Big Data Batch
+This is a Repository for the INeuron Assignments